 Yes, for low-power hardware — an Umbrel Home, a Helium hotspot, or light workloads run fine in an apartment.
 ASICs are too loud and power-hungry for shared walls.
 Check your lease first, since some landlords restrict mining or heavy power draw.

 You came in feeling like the machine — labour in, value quietly skimmed out, the treadmill speed set by someone else.
 What you can see now is that the same logic that taxes you can be run in reverse: a device on your connection, with your keys, earning for real work the network needs.
 That sight is the win, even before the first reward clears.
-This is not a get-rich button, and anyone selling it as one is selling the dream, not the math.
-Start with $600 and 90 days of obsessive tracking.
+This is not a get-rich button, it is not passive, and it is not yield — anyone selling it as one is selling the dream, not the math.
+On the numbers dated 1 August 2026 in this article, most home setups lose money, and the ones that don’t are thin.
+Reward rates fall by design as operators join, tokens can lose 98% of their value and have, and hardware depreciates to scrap.
+Start with $600 you would not miss and 90 days of obsessive tracking.
 If the numbers hold, scale; if they don’t, you are out a small, deliberate bet and you kept your power bill low.
 You are not bad with money.
 You were just standing on the wrong side of the meter.
-Now you own a piece of the rails.

 Join the Inner Circle